linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/17 Currency Crises East Asian Crisis.md

 third-generation models of currency crises, and we will explain some of their basic features and differences.

-We will also brie$y mention some of the other models that have been developed.
+We will also briefly mention some of the other models that have been developed.
 We then concentrate on

 the causes and details surrounding the East Asian financial crisis, which was one of the most significant

 events to confront the international financial community in the last 40 years.
 We focus attention on eight

-- f the countries most directly involved in the crisis, namely Hong Kong, Indonesia, the Philippines, South Korea, Singapore, Malaysia, Taiwan and !ailand, and as such we will exclude any detailed analysis of other countries affected by the crisis such as China and India.
+of the countries most directly involved in the crisis, namely Hong Kong, Indonesia, the Philippines, South Korea, Singapore, Malaysia, Taiwan and Thailand, and as such we will exclude any detailed analysis of other countries affected by the crisis such as China and India.
 A great deal of money can be made by predicting crises in advance of them happening, and early warning of such crises may help policy-makers to avert them.
 We conclude the chapter by looking at some of the recent literature that attempts to find what economic and